OF THE REDONDO BEACH HISTORICAL MUSEUM

 With me not receiving any amount of direct supervision on the job and being left out of the loop by other company officials, I was spending increasingly amounts of time with really not much to do --- nor did I have the knowledge, ability, or expertise at the level needed to accomplish projects specifically directed toward my boss.
 In the meantime, the basically non-essential fill-in tasks I was finding to do started to get repetitive or stale and I began sleepwalking through my job.(see)

 With everybody near to my boss seemingly having gone nuts over some discovery, along with him disappearing for days and sometimes weeks at a time, and with the two of us no longer heading out to the Area 51 Groom Lake facility doing U-2 stuff, and especially since nobody seemed to care one way or the other, I found myself screwing off more and more waiting for my draft notice to show up.
-Even though sporadically I continued to receive a paycheck I began working on a marlin boat, going to Vegas, traipsing around Mexico for a whole summer with an old high school buddy from Redondo High who was basically in the same boat I was --- a trip by the way that had an extraordinary ending --- at least as how it applied to me.
-See:
+Sporadically I continued to receive a paycheck, but, since nobody could get into the clean-room without the right clearance and keeping tabs on me wasn't easy, during the interim waiting for my boss I began spending my time doing other things, i.e., like working on-and-off on a marlin boat, going to Vegas, and even traipsing around Mexico for a whole summer with an old high school buddy from Redondo who at the time, basically viewed himself as being in the same boat I was, re the following:

 ENTERS THE MOST BEAUTIFUL WOMAN IN THE WORLD